sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-Note that you can define operations as protected to not expose them in the Repository interface and only use them from other methods with a more domain centric interface.
+Note that you can define operations as protected to not expose them in the Repository interface and only use them from other methods with a more domain centric interface, e.g.

 ~~~
 Repository PersonRepository {